shreyaratra1/CodeAlpha_CGPA_Calculator/README.md

 # CodeAlpha_CGPA_Calculator
-# NAME-SHREYA RATRA
+# Name-Shreya Ratra
-# COMPANY-CodeAlpha
+# Company-CodeAlpha
-# STUDENT ID-CA/JL1/20260
+# Student ID-CA/JL1/20260
-# DOMAIN-C++ PROGRAMMING
+# Domain-C++ Programming
-# DURATION- 15TH JULY TO 15TH AUGUST 2024
+# Duration- 15TH July TO 15TH August 2024
 #
 #
-## OVERVIEW OF THE PROJECT-
+## Overview of the Project-
 # Project- C++ Program that act as a CGPA Calculator
 # Objective- The objective of this project is to build a program that act as a CGPA calculator.The user’s input is used to compute the CGPA, which includes information like the number of courses taken and the grades earned in each one.
 The program also shows each student’s overall course grade.
 CGPA Calculator calculates a student’s Cumulative Grade Point Average (CGPA) from the given exam results.
 The program can show the individual grades of each course, calculate total credits and total grade points achieved, determine the GPA for the semester, and based on all the data, it can generate and present the CGPA of the student.
 #